ContentMine/ebi_workshop_20141006/sessions/2_architecture/architecture_doc.md

 Visit the web page and try the example there.

-Try the atomospheric chemistry example (Hannah Barjat) which also uses geotagging
+Try the atomospheric chemistry example (Hannah Barjat) which additionally uses geotagging.

 Now find some chemistry recipes on the web (not easy as most are not Open Source yet).
 Cut and paste a typical synthesis (omitting the spectra, which we can also do), paste into ChemicalTagger and see how well it does.
 Poor recall may be due to a different de facto style.

-### Extending tagger
+### Extending taggers

 We believe it is relatively easy for domain experts to build taggers for other experimental and procedural sciences.